 The bill H. 3092 aims to amend the South Carolina Code of Laws by adding Section 44-41-95, which mandates the disclosure of specific medical information to women receiving a chemically induced abortion, particularly when mifepristone is administered.
-The bill outlines that healthcare providers must provide a disclosure statement to the pregnant woman, which includes information about the effectiveness of mifepristone and options available if she regrets her decision after taking the first pill.
-The disclosure can be provided in various ways, such as stapling it to the medication package or attaching it to a prescription.
+The bill requires that a disclosure statement be provided to the pregnant woman, informing her that mifepristone may not always be effective in terminating a pregnancy and advising her to consult a healthcare provider if she regrets her decision.
+The disclosure can be delivered in various ways, such as being attached to the medication package or prescription.

 Additionally, the bill clarifies that it does not create or recognize a right to abortion, nor does it require the disclosure statement to be given to women experiencing a spontaneous miscarriage.
-It also specifies that the responsibility for providing the disclosure lies with the facility administering the abortion, not pharmacies or other entities.
-The bill includes definitions for terms such as "abortion pill," "mifepristone," "misoprostol," and "spontaneous miscarriage."
-If any part of the act is deemed unconstitutional, the remaining sections will still remain valid.
-The act will take effect upon the Governor's approval.
+It also specifies that only the facility administering the abortion is responsible for providing the disclosure, not pharmacies or other entities.
+The act will take effect upon approval by the Governor, and it includes a provision ensuring that if any part of the act is deemed unconstitutional, the remaining sections will still remain valid.

 Statutes affected: 12/05/2024: 44-41-95